WaqarZahour/Atm-Machine/README.md

 	$ brew install protobuf

-Kindly make you have setup the [Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+Kindly make sure you have setup the [Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 Install the python packages that we have mention in `requirements.txt`